This is an extension to my notes on parameters for scripts or (advanced) functions in Powershell:

 In this case, parameter sets can’t help, because the value of a parameter (i.e. the username) needs to be evalutated, not just whether the parameter itself is mentioned or not (since the parameter -UserID is mandatory anyways).

-(Another inspiration from the articles for using dynamic parameters, but which I haven’t used yet:
+By the way: Another idea from the articles about using dynamic parameters (but which I haven’t used yet):

-To generate the values of a ValidateSet dynamically, instead of hardwiring them in the source code.)
+Generating the values of a ValidateSet dynamically, instead of hardwiring them in the source code; hmmm….

 The Set-Up